Non-resident Tax on Capital Gain

 5. CRA Determines the Withholding Tax: When the CRA is satisfied with the responses from the Seller regarding their review, the CRA determines what the Withholding Tax amount is on the sale proceeds.

-6. Balance of Hold-Back Released to Seller: Once the Withholding Tax has been paid, The Seller’s lawyer releases the balance of the hold-back funds to the Seller.
+6. Balance of Hold-Back Released to Seller: Once the Withholding Tax has been paid, the Seller’s lawyer releases the balance of the hold-back funds to the Seller.

 Part 2: Personal Income Tax Return